cloudblue/connect-eaas-core/docs/tutorials/eventsapp/develop.md

     pass
 ```

-## Declare the events application class in your pyproject.toml file
+## Declare events application class in `pyproject.toml`

 Your extension will be executed by the EaaS runtime called [Connect Extension Runner](https://github.com/cloudblue/connect-extension-runner).

-The runner uses setuptools entrypoints to discover the features that your extensions implements, so we have to modify our **pyproject.toml** add an entrypoint for our events application:
+The extension runner utilizes setup tools entrypoints to discover all features that are provided by your extension.
+Consequently, it is required to modify **pyproject.toml** and add an entrypoint for your events application as follows:

 ```toml hl_lines="13 14"